Federal Vision: Imputation

 Rich Lusk’s position seems to be the closest to a representative position for the Federal Vision theologians as a whole.
-First, he does not deny Christ’s active obedience:
+First, he does not deny Jesus's active obedience:

 Similarly, James Jordan writes "that there is a double imputation of our sins to Jesus and His glory to us is certainly beyond question, and I am not disagreeing with the general doctrine of imputation, or of double imputation."